ipspace/blog/content/posts/2022/12/dpu-hype-considered-harmful.md

 [^LS]: ... and [lose Network IO Control, traffic shaping policies, and security intercept at the NIC level](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-networking/GUID-41AB1101-D943-490A-BF1A-E53433855C07.html) (DV filter) while doing that.

-Finally, VMware **does not support DPU offload with bare-metal servers** anyway.
+Finally, VMware **does not support DPU offload with bare-metal servers** in the initial vSphere 8/NSX 4.0.1 release anyway.
 The whole idea was a non-starter.

 Now for an off-topic thought.
 This particular instance of hype got me thinking about how far System Architects need to understand the underlying technologies used in their solutions.
-It's pretty clear one cannot trust vendor marketing or industry press which often does a great job rephrasing vendor press releases[^SP].
+It's pretty clear one cannot trust vendor marketing or industry press which often does a great job cluelessly rephrasing vendor press releases[^SP].
 Depending on the in-house experts would be the obvious solution, but we all know how well that works.
 Unfortunately, I have no good answer and would appreciate your comments.

-[^AP]: We'll ignore sponsored podcasts with technically competent hosts politely avoiding pointed questions for the moment.
+[^SP]: We'll ignore sponsored podcasts with technically competent hosts politely avoiding pointed questions for the moment.